MicrosoftDocs/Viva/Viva/insights/org-team-insights/new/team-insights.md

 *Applies to: people with a premium Viva Insights subscription and one or more people directly reporting to them*

 Find insights and suggested actions based on your personal habits as a manager throughout the Microsoft Viva Insights app in Teams and on the web.
-In addition to providing information about how teams are built, this article gives a quick overview about insights you'll find in the following places:
+In addition to providing information about how teams are built, this article gives a quick overview about insights you'll find team meeting habits on the [Productivity](../../personal/teams/new/productivity.md) tab

-* 1:1 information on the [Teamwork](../../personal/teams/new/teamwork.md) tab
-* Quiet hours impact on the [Wellbeing](../../personal/teams/new/wellbeing.md) tab
-* Team meeting habits on the [Productivity](../../personal/teams/new/productivity.md) tab

 Throughout this document, we'll link you to where you can find more detailed information.